 1) Click the downward arrow beside the New Meeting button.

 2) Move your mouse over your meeting ID number then click on PMI Settings

 4) Enable or disable the options you want (see recommendations below) then click Save.

 New Meeteing settings

-The following settings (PMI/Personal Meeting ID settings) for the online classroom you will use with students are recommended for teachers:
+The following settings (PMI/Personal Meeting ID settings) are recommended for teachers using Zoom as an online classroom with students::